tehbeard/BeardAch/HELP.md

 ##Economy trigger

-satisfied if a player has a certain amount of money
+Triggered if a player has a certain amount of money (uses Vault)

     bankbalance|amount
     bankbalance|1000000

 ##Cuboid trigger

-Satisfied when a player enters an area
+Triggered when a player enters an area

     cuboid|worldname:x1:y1:z1:x2:y2:z2
     cuboid|world:0:0:0:16:128:16

 ##Speedrun

-Satisfied when a player travels between two defined cuboids within a defined time period
+Triggered when a player travels between two defined cuboids within a defined time period

     speedrun|cuboid1/cuboid2/time (seconds)
     cuboids follow the same format as the cuboid trigger worldname:x1:y1:z1:x2:y2:z2

 #Rewards

-Rewards are given when an achievement is completed
+Rewards are given when an achievement is completed.

 ##counter reward

-Arbitrary counter, stored in BeardStat database under the achCount category
+Arbitrary counter, stored in BeardStat database under the achCount category This is useful for meta achievements.

     counter|counter_name:valueToAdd
     counter|chain1:1